vvdvortsova/immortal-stack/README.md

 # immortal-stack
 Immortal stack for ISP RAS
 ## Description
-The stack implementation with a verification, a canaries checking and a hashing checking
+The stack implementation with "generics", a verification, a canaries checking and a hashing checking

 ## Installing
 ```bash